MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 };
 ````

-These three updates are the minimum required to ensure that each user interaction with your Snap is well
+These three updates are the minimum required to ensure that each user interaction with your Snap is well-informed.
-informed, however, your Snap will function without these tweaks.
+However, your Snap will function without these tweaks.

 ### 3. Enable network access